xiunhoxiu/xiunhoxiu/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning Python
-- 👀 I'm interested in Machine Learning and AI
+- 👀 I'm interested in Machine Learning and AI, Web development and Game development
+- ⚡ I'm experienced in R-programming for Data Analysis & Modelling in economics and finance
 - 📫 How to reach me: <https://www.linkedin.com/in/thienly/>

 <!--